-We have audited the accompanying consolidated financial statements of Deaconess Foundation and Deaconess Center for Child Well-Being which comprise the consolidated statement of financial position as of December 31, 2020 and 2019, and the related consolidated statements of activities, cash flows, and functional expenses, for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Deaconess Foundation and Deaconess Center for Child Well-Being which comprise the consolidated statement of financial position as of December 31, 2021 and 2020, and the related consolidated statements of activities, cash flows and functional expenses, for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Deaconess Foundation and Deaconess Center for Child Well-Being as of December 31, 2020 and 2019, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Deaconess Foundation and Deaconess Center for Child Well-Being as of December 31, 2021 and 2020, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis For Opinion
+Basis for Opinion